ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-packages.md

 ## Backup and restore your pulsar-edit environment

-*Sync settings* and *Sync settings to Github* allow you to backup and restore your pulsar-edit environment including:
+*Sync settings* and *Sync settings to Git* allow you to backup and restore your pulsar-edit environment including:

 * Pulsar settings
 * Pulsar configuration